How To Get Military Records for Your Immigration Application

 The process of getting your military records depends on whether you served in the U.S. Armed Forces or a foreign army.

 U.S. Armed Forces

 If you served in the U.S. Armed Forces, you could request your military records from the National Personnel Records Center, Military Personnel Records (NPRC-MPR).
 There are two different ways you can get your documents from the NPRC-MPR.
 First, you can submit a request through their online records request system, eVetRecs. eVetRecs allows you or your next of kin to request your DD Form 214 or separation documents, Official Military Personnel File (OMPF), replacement medals, and your medical records or health records.

-If you can't find your military service records, there are still other options.
+If you can't find your military service records, you have other options.
 You can provide a statement explaining to the U.S. government why you cannot access your documents and get the statement notarized.
-This document is called a "notarized personal affidavit."
+This document is called a notarized personal affidavit.

 A document is notarized when an authorized person verifies your identity and witnesses you signing the document.
 They may also require you to swear the document is accurate.
 You can usually get a document notarized for free at banks, law offices, local clerk of court’s offices, or even public libraries or doctor’s offices.

-Finding your military records for your immigration application can be complicated, but working with a good immigration attorney can make it easier.
-If you can't afford the attorney fees for your immigration application, we may be able to help.
-If you are eligible, our free web app will walk you through the process and help you prepare and file your application with the U.S. government.
+Finding your military records for your immigration application can be complicated, but help is available.
+If you are eligible, our free web app will walk you through your immigration case and help you prepare and file your application with the U.S. government.
+If our app isn’t a good fit, we may be able to refer you to an experienced immigration attorney to help.
 Click "Get Started" to see how we can help make your American dream come true!